 As with most festivals in South America you should bear these things in mind:

 Plan your own exciting tour of Chile.
-Call and chat with one of our expert travel advisors at Latin America For Less.
+Chat with one of our expert travel advisors at Latin America For Less.